Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Discussions and Analysis

 \subsection{Greater Improvement from Stronger Personality Traits}

-To further investigate the influence of personality on RPAs, we selected characters with significant personality types to evaluate whether personality information leads to greater improvements.
-We define significant personality types as scores above $60\%$ or below $40\%$ in the MBTI test, and included only characters with significant scores across all four dimensions for this analysis.
+To further investigate the influence of personality on RPAs, we identified characters with distinctive personality profiles to evaluate whether such traits correlate with greater performance improvements.
+We define a distinctive personality profile as having MBTI scores either above $60\%$ or below $40\%$ across all four dimensions; only characters meeting this criterion were included in the analysis.

+We conducted a granular evaluation of \texttt{gemini-2.0-flash}, as it not only achieved the highest average score on CharacterEval but also demonstrated the most significant win-rate margin in the personality-augmented experiments on RoleAgentBench.
+We hypothesize that \texttt{gemini-2.0-flash} is better equipped to leverage personality information for role-playing; consequently, we expect the presence of a distinctive personality to yield even more substantial performance gains.
+The distribution of these characters across each condition is detailed in \autoref{tab:num_sig_character}.
+We specifically focus on the performance gains localized to this character subset, contrasting their improvements with the performance of the full dataset to highlight the efficacy of personality augmentation.

 \autoref{tab:ablation_significant} reports the performance differences when considering only roles with strong personality traits, where positive values imply that stronger personality information enhances role-playing capabilities more.
-We observe that characters with stronger personality types generally yield greater performance gains.
+We observe that characters with distinctive personality types generally yield greater performance gains.
 These results suggest that when a character exhibits distinct personality tendencies, RPAs can more effectively leverage personality cues to generate behaviors that align more closely with the original character, thereby providing clearer evidence of the importance of personality information in LLM-based role-playing.